grapa-dev/grapa/docs-src/docs/type/obj_methods.md

 - `data` (default: null) - Additional data for the function
 - `threads` (default: null) - Number of threads for parallel execution

+**Performance Note:** `.filter()` must copy results from worker threads, which can be expensive for large datasets.
+For large datasets where multiprocessing isn't needed, consider using sequential `for` or `while` loops instead.

 ### `.reduce(func, init, data)`
 Reduces an array to a single value using a function.